influxdata/telegraf/README.md

-Design goals are to have a minimal memory footprint with a plugin system so that developers in the community can easily add support for collecting metrics from local or remote services.
+Design goals are to have a minimal memory footprint with a plugin system so that developers in the community can easily add support for collecting metrics .
+For an example configuration referencet from local or remote services.

 Telegraf is plugin-driven and has the concept of 4 distinct plugins: